Maryland GOP legislators want their counties to secede and join West Virginia

 In 2013, Garrett, Allegany and Washington – all of which are located in the most western panhandle of Maryland – joined Frederick and Carroll counties in toying with the idea of seceding.

-The move never gained enough traction to make it through the Maryland state legislature.
+The move never gained enough traction to make it through the Maryland state legislature – an issue Hanshaw said will be another uphill battle this time around.

+"This is step zero in what would be a lengthy process for a few Maryland counties exploring the prospect of breaking away and formally joining the state of West Virginia, but we certainly would welcome any border communities that may see their values better reflected here in the Mountain State," he told Fox News.

 Conservative Maryland voters have voiced frustration over the liberal politics that dominate in Annapolis and Baltimore.